The role of microbes (viruses, fungus, bacteria, mycoplasmas) is to "decompose" our bodies, IE, turn our body into

 Such lymphoid tissue could be categorized as early warning and response systems, situated where foreign invaders are likely to enter the body.

-Silver Biotics or Bion Plus - these silver products work along side your immune system, weakening and disrupting pathogens on contact so that they die without replicating inside you, so that your immune system has much less to do.
+Silver Biotics or Bion Plus - these silver products work along side your immune system, weakening and disrupting pathogens on contact so that they are more likely to die without replicating inside you, so that your immune system has much less to do.

 They belong in everyone's medicine cabinet.
 Available in liquid, gels, lotions and lozenges.
 If you ever have a sore throat, it could be gone in five minutes with Silver Biotics or BION Plus.

 Liquid Silver Biotics or BION Plus are wonderful for helping the lungs when nebulized.

 With the above supplements in your life, your immune system will be able to operate more effectively.

 For those who want to go beyond the foundational five supplements and especially for severely immune-compromised people and others who want to have the strongest immune systems possible, here are some additional suggestions: